 The relative success of any eating disorder treatment program is, in great measure, affected by the "goodness of fit" between the program and its participants.
 For this reason, both the client and her family or other key supportive people, are interviewed regarding the elements of Avalon Hills' approach to treatment, thus enhancing the likelihood of long-term recovery.
 In those instances where it is determined that Avalon Hills is not the best fit, qualified admissions staff assist parents or individuals in finding a more appropriate setting.

-Stage One – Intake and Treatment Planning
+Stage One – Intake, Assessment and Treatment Planning

 Stage Two – Awareness/Contemplation